 There are many ways you can help children and their families get the care they need.

 Most, but not all, children with craniosynostosis need surgery to relieve pressure on the brain and correct the shape of the head.
-In some mild cases, a cranial mold may help reshape the skull and allow for brain growth.
+In some mild cases, observation might be the best treatment alternative.

 The surgeon may use: